meliorism-ink/meliorism-ink/docs/quotes.md

 ### Here are some of the quotes I liked -

+* In a world where you could be anything, be kind. - unknown
 * You're never wrong to do the right thing - The Intern
 * When employed correctly, four ounces can move a thousand pounds - Mulan
-* Sometimes the wrong train takes you to the right destination - Many bollywood movies
+* Sometimes the wrong train takes you to the right destination - many bollywood movies
+* Forever is rare.
+And sometimes, just sometimes, when people say forever, they mean it. - unknown